edcrossfire/covid-tracker/README.md

-# covid-tracker

-# An app built with VueJS that connects to an external COVID-19 data API feed.
+# covid-tracker (an app built with VueJS that connects to an external COVID-19 data API feed)

 ## Project setup
 ```